earthai-tech/k-diagram/docs/source/index.rst

     :margin: auto

     * **Intuitive Polar Perspective:** Visualize multi-dimensional aspects like uncertainty spread, temporal drift, and spatial patterns in a compact circular layout.
+    * **Advanced Error Analysis:** A dedicated suite of plots to diagnose systemic bias vs. random error, compare error distributions, and visualize 2D uncertainty.
     * **Targeted Diagnostics:** Functions specifically designed to assess interval coverage, consistency, anomaly magnitude, model velocity, and drift.
     * **Uncertainty-Aware Evaluation:** Move beyond point-forecast accuracy and evaluate the reliability of your model's uncertainty estimates.
     * **Identify Model Weaknesses:** Pinpoint where and when your forecasts are less reliable or exhibit significant anomalies.
     * **Clear Communication:** Generate publication-ready plots to effectively communicate model performance and uncertainty characteristics.

 .. # Table of Contents Tree (often hidden and rendered by the theme's sidebar)
 .. # The 'hidden' option prevents it from being displayed directly here.